opensafely-core/ehrql/docs/introduction/guidance-for-existing-cohort-extractor-users.md

 ## How do I replicate a certain data query pattern from cohort-extractor in ehrQL, or migrate my study definition to a dataset definition?

-* :construction: We intend to add examples of certain cohort-extractor patterns and their ehrQL analogues to the ehrQL documentation.
 * For now, consult the [ehrQL examples](../how-to/examples.md) which may cover what you want to do.
 * You can also [ask us for help](getting-help.md).